 Lee Silverman Voice Treatment® (LSVT) - Big and Loud

-Lee Silverman Voice Therapy® (LSVT) Big and Loud is intense physical therapy and speech therapy is proven for people with Parkinson’s Disease.
-It helps you to move and to speak better.
-After completing the outpatient therapy, community classes can help maintain your speech and physical improvements.
+Lee Silverman Voice Treatment® (LSVT) Big and Loud is intense physical and speech therapy that is proven effective for people with Parkinson’s Disease.
+The treatment helps you to move and to speak better.
+After completing the outpatient therapy, community classes can help you maintain your speech and physical improvements.

 About Lee Silverman Voice Treatment (LSVT)

-LSVT, which stands for Lee Silverman Voice Treatment (LSVT), is a four-week intense therapy program which has been proven to help people with Parkinson’s Disease better move and speak.
-LSVT Big is led by occupational and physical therapists and LSVT Loud is led by speech therapists.
+LSVT is a four-week intense therapy program, which has been proven to help people with Parkinson’s Disease improve their movement and speech.
+LSVT Big is led by occupational and physical therapists; LSVT Loud is led by speech therapists.